tonneaus/ctf/vuwctf-2025/fishsite/readme.md

     return flask.redirect('/')
 ```

-Then `/monitor` takes the string labelled `query` from form data and
-executes it as SQL on the database.
+Then `/monitor` takes a string you give it and executes it as SQL on the database.

 The plan is to get a session cookie with the key `username`, gain access to
 the database, and exfiltrate the flag somehow.